Recruitment, Selection and Vetting Policy

 Teachers Together Ltd has a written policy on the recruitment of ex-offenders, which is made available to all DBS applicants at the start of the recruitment process.

-Teachers Together Ltd actively promotes equality of opportunity for all with the right mix of talent, skills and potential and welcome applications from a wide range of candidates, including those with criminal records.
+Teachers Together Ltd actively promotes equality of opportunity for all with the right mix of talent, skills, and potential and welcomes applications from a wide range of candidates, including those with criminal records.

-Teachers Together Ltd select all candidates for interview based on their skills, qualifications and experience.
+Teachers Together Ltd selects all candidates for interview based on their skills, qualifications and experience.

 Teachers Together Ltd ensures that all staff of Teachers Together Ltd who are involved in the recruitment process have been suitably trained to identify and assess the relevance and circumstances of offences.

-Teachers Together Ltd also ensures that they have received appropriate guidance and training in the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974.
+Teachers Together Ltd also ensures that they have received appropriate guidance and training on the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974.

 At interview, or in a separate discussion, Teachers Together Ltd ensures that an open and measured discussion takes place on the subject of any offences or other matter that might be relevant to the position.
 Failure to reveal information that is directly relevant to the position sought could lead to withdrawal of an offer of employment/assignment.